zbirenbaum/SealFaceRecognition/README.md

     c.
 Run ``
     This step will create the data/unprocessed folder where you will store your unprocessed photos
-3. a.
-Download the unprocessed photos for training SealNet to your Downloads folder in a folder named photos
-    b.
-In a SEPARATE terminal window, run 'cd ~/Downloads/' to change directory
+3. Download the unprocessed photos for training SealNet to your Downloads folder in a folder named photos or move it to the Downloads folder.
+In a SEPARATE terminal window, run `cd ~/Downloads/` to change directory.
-    c.
 Run
 `scp -i YOURNAME_id_rsa.txt -r PHOTOFOLDER/ YOURNAME@gpu-1.colgate.edu:/data/YOURNAME_workspace/SealFaceRecognition/data/unprocessed`
 to copy the photos to AWS
 4. In the other terminal window still logged into AWS, run `cd SealFaceRecognition` to change directory